w3f/polkadot-wiki/README.md

 ### Automated Deployments

-The wiki is automatically deployed to GitHub Pages via the CircleCI job on each new commit to the master branch.
+The wiki is automatically built and deployed via Github Actions for new commits on the master branch.
 The Kusama guide is also deployed to GitHub Pages (via a separate repository).
 Both websites are also uploaded to IPFS via GitHub actions.